-The College of Idaho offers merit, need-based and talent. scholarships directly to students.
+The College of Idaho offers merit, need-based and talent scholarships directly to students.
 The College believes all students should be able to attend regardless of financial standing, and we continually work to secure additional funds to achieve that goal and offer scholarships to as many students as possible.
-The maximum award and scholarship, established at the time of admission, may be met by one or more endowed or funded scholarships donated by major contributors to the C of I. All or a portion of these awards may be renamed at any time during enrollment.
+The maximum award and scholarship, established at the time of admission, may be met by one or more endowed or funded scholarships donated by major contributors to the College.
+All or a portion of these awards may be renamed at any time during enrollment.

 - Merit scholarships are awarded to students based on academic performance, as determined at the time of admission.
-High performance must be maintained throughout enrollment or else the scholarship may be forfeited after a probationary period.
+Satisfactory Academic Performance must be maintained throughout enrollment or else the scholarship may be forfeited after a probationary period.

 - Need-based scholarships are based on information provided on the Free Application for Federal Student Aid (FAFSA), calculations based on Expected Family Contribution, cost of attendance and the gap between cost and awards.
 The College believes all students should be able to attend regardless of financial standing, and we continually work to secure additional funds to achieve that goal and offer scholarships to as many students as possible.